Skip to content

 • setPivot(vec3), setPivot(x, y, z):

-• volume(): Gives you access to the volume of the node.
+• volume(): Gives you access to the volume of a model node.

 Access these functions like this: